MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/materialized-views.md

 ### Materialized views builders in multi-region accounts

 For Azure Cosmos DB accounts with a single region, the materialized views builder is provisioned in that region.
-In a multi-region account with a single write region, the builder is provisioned the write region and reads change feed from there.
+In a multi-region account with a single write region, the builder is provisioned in the write region and reads change feed from there.
 In an account with multiple write regions, the builder is provisioned in one of the write regions and reads change feed from the same region it's provisioned in.

 [Learn how to provision the materialized views builder.](how-to-configure-materialized-views.md#create-a-materialized-view-builder)